ROCm/rocm-install-on-windows/docs/how-to/install.rst

 Install HIP SDK
 *******************************************************************

-To install the HIP SDK on Windows, use the :ref:`hip-install-quick` or follow the instructions below.
+To install the HIP SDK on Windows, use the :ref:`hip-install-quick` or the following instructions.

 .. _hip-prerequisites:

 Prerequisites
 ===============================================

 Verify that your system meets all the installation requirements.
-The installation is only supported only on specific host architectures, Windows Editions, and update versions.
+The installation is only supported on specific host architectures, Windows Editions, and update versions.

 The HIP SDK is supported on Windows 10 and 11.
-It can be installed on a system without AMD GPUs to use the build toolchains, but to run HIP applications, a compatible GPU is required.
-See
-:doc:`supported GPU guide<rocm:about/compatibility/windows-support>` for more details.
+You can install HIP on a system without AMD GPUs to use the build toolchains, but to run HIP applications, you'll need a compatible GPU.
+See :doc:`supported GPU guide<rocm:about/compatibility/windows-support>` for more details.

 .. tab-set::